arskom/spyne/doc/source/manual/03_types.rst

     ]

 At this point, dear reader, you may be going "Arrgh!
 More quirks!
-Why don't you just do what's best for everyone and spare us all the trouble!"
+Why don't you just do what's best for everyone and spare us the trouble!"

-Well, for Xml people, the second way of doing things is wrong, (Xml has a one-root-per-document rule) yet sometimes, it must be done for compatibility reasons.
+Well, for Xml people, the second way of doing things is just wrong (Xml has a one-root-per-document rule).
+Yet sometimes, it must be done for compatibility reasons.
 And doing it the first way will just annoy JSON people.

-In order to let everbody keep the beautiful ``Array(Something)`` syntax, :class:`spyne.protocol.dictdoc.HierDictDocument`, parent class of Protocols that eat ``dict`` s including ``JsonDocument``, has a ``skip_depth`` argument which lets the protocol strip the wrapper objects from response documents.
+In order to let everbody keep the beautiful ``Array(Something)`` syntax, :class:`spyne.protocol.dictdoc.HierDictDocument`, parent class of Protocols that eat ``dict``\s including ``JsonDocument``, has a ``skip_depth`` argument which lets the protocol strip the wrapper objects from response documents.
 In its current form, it's a hack.
 It can be developed into a full-featured filter that also works with nested ``Array`` setups if there's a demand for